• Skip to main content

 The Role of Synthetic Data in Healthcare

-Imagine a medical research team working on a study to develop a new treatment for a rare disease.
-In that case, the team needs access to patient data, including medical histories, test results, and treatment outcomes.
-Such research using actual medical data leads to significant privacy and legal problems because patient data must be kept safe and secure.
+A research team is working on a new treatment for a rare disease.
+To do their study, they need access to detailed patient information like medical histories, lab results, and treatment outcomes.
+But using real patient data raises significant privacy and legal issues.

 Synthetic Data Generation in Healthcare